Body Shape Calculator: Complete Guide to Measurements

 Privacy First

 Our calculator processes everything in your browser.
 Your measurements are never sent to our servers, stored, or shared.
-Once you close the page, the data is gone.
+Once you close the page, the data is gone completely.
+Your privacy is protected.

 Frequently Asked Questions

-Most body shape calculators require three basic measurements: bust (fullest part of chest), waist (narrowest part of torso), and hips (widest part including buttocks).
-Some advanced calculators also include shoulder width and high hip measurements for more precise results.
+You need three key circumference measurements: bust (fullest part of your chest), waist (narrowest part of your torso), and hips (widest part including your buttocks).
+These three measurements create the ratios that determine your body shape.
+Some advanced calculators also use shoulder width and high hip measurements for extra precision.

-Can I use height and weight to calculate body shape?
+Can height and weight tell me my body shape?

-Height and weight alone cannot determine body shape because they do not indicate where you carry weight.
-Two people with identical height and weight can have completely different body shapes.
-Circumference measurements (bust, waist, hips) are essential for accurate body shape calculation.
+No. Height and weight are body size measurements, not proportion measurements.
+Two women with identical height and weight can have completely different body shapes because these numbers do not show where weight distributes on your frame.
+Circumference measurements at your bust, waist, and hips are essential for determining body shape.

 How often should I recalculate my body shape?

-Recalculate your body shape after significant weight changes, pregnancy, major fitness changes, or every 6-12 months as a general check.
-Your body shape can shift over time, and staying updated helps you make better clothing choices.
+Recalculate after significant weight changes of 10 pounds or more, after pregnancy, after major fitness changes that alter your muscle distribution, or every 6 to 12 months as a general check.
+Your body shape can shift over time, and updating ensures your styling choices remain complementary.

 Body shape classification based on measurement ratios.
 Styling recommendations are general guidance.Learn about our methodology